wobomagondarr/ccipher/README.md

 Explanation:

-This section initializes the GUI by creating a main window with a title and specific dimensions.
-It also sets the background color.
+A tkinter window is created, titled "Caesar Cipher Encryption/Decryption," with a size of 500x700 pixels and a background color of dark grey.

 Section 5: Introduction and Labels